mntmn/interim/docs/what_i_learned.md

 ## "Multitasking"

-Tasks are a list of functions executed in a loop.
+Interim is single-tasked.
+Cooperative multi-tasking is emulated by round-robin executing a list of functions in the global *tasks* list.
+Tasks can be spawned by appending a function to this list.

 ## MMU/L1/L2 Caches setup